 • ¼ teaspoon sea salt

-• 6 tablespoons (84g) Flora Plant Butter, cold and cubed into small pieces
+• 6 tablespoons (84g) plant butter of choice, cold and cubed into small pieces

 • 2 tablespoons ice-cold water